vseryakov/backendjs/README.md

         /message/read?sender=12345&mtime=12366676434

+- `/message/update`
+  Update a message, can be used to keep track of read/unread status, etc...

+  Example:

+        /message/update?sender=12345&mtime=124345656567676&status=R

+- `/message/update/archive`
+  Update a message in the archive.

 - `/message/del`
   Delete new message(s) by `sender` and/or `mtime` which must be passed as query parameters.
 If no mtime is given, all messages from the given sender will be deleted.